- Opening times and closure dates

 You can either register online within six weeks of your intended visit or use any of the computer terminals in the reader registration room, located on the second floor.
 This should take you less than 15 minutes.
 Once complete, your reader's ticket can be collected from the registration desk in the reader registration room.

-In order to receive your reader's ticket you must bring two forms of identity (listed below) with you, to prove both your name and address.
+In order to receive your reader's ticket you must bring two forms of identity (listed below) with you: one to prove your name, the other to prove your address.
 If any of these documents are in a language other than English, you must bring an official translation.